evan-hatley/Basic-Logo-Maker/README.md

 ## Testing

-I tested thsi project through trial and error, adjusting the shapes as needed, as well as adding additional data through the shapes.js module.
+I tested this project through trial and error, adjusting the shapes as needed, as well as adding additional data through the shapes.js module.

 ## Questions